DNature/divinehycenth-/pages/blog/2020-08-07_gridsome-with-electron.md

 What the above code does is that it would prompt you to enter your environment and if it matches `prod` or `production` then it would execute the first if block else it would execute the else block.

-Now add this script to your `package.json` and you're all set :
+Now add these scripts to your `package.json` and you're all set :

 <CodeWrapper lang="json" />